scheib/chromium-latest-linux/README.md

 This proyect is a fork from the orginal creator: scheib.

-**With these scripts you can install Chromium in your home directory**.
+**With these scripts you can install and Update Chromium in your home directory in GNU/Linux and Mac OS X**.
 You must have the crontab installed for the automatic updates (Next function), have installed the function "notify-send" and have the folders of your home directory in English, otherwise you must edit the install script to change it for the name of your Desktop folder.

 ## Instalation: